 If you have any questions, please contact your Account Manager on 01904 562200 or email email@example.com.
 Below is our most recent statement regarding COVID-19, which we will continue to update over the coming days and weeks.

 Phoenix has assessed that the current outbreak of Novel Coronavirus (COVID-19) as a low risk to the organisation and its day-to-day business.

 With updated information from the UK Government on the spread of COVID-19 we have updated our Company Statement.
 We continue to closely monitor the situation and guidance provided on the following official websites:

-The sudden absence of key staff is covered in our Company Risk Register & Mitigation document [internal document] which considers the risk, probability, impact, priority and details the mitigation(s) in place and the resulting post-mitigation rating.
+The sudden absence of key staff is covered within our Business Continuity Planning documentation [internal document] which considers the risk, probability, impact, priority and details the mitigation(s) in place and the resulting post-mitigation rating.
 This is reviewed & signed annually, or after any significant impact/disaster should it occur.

 The sudden absence of key staff could be by sickness or any other reason and is mitigated by having enough staff employed in all areas to cover the loss; staff are multi-trained to cover roles; and succession planning is in place.

-Given the above WfH policy, management consider the risk of Phoenix employees contracting COVID-19 as low.
+Given the above management consider the risk of Phoenix employees contracting COVID-19 as low.

 Phoenix does not envisage any impact on our ability to supply software or hardware to our customers should any supplier be hugely affected by COVID-19 as we have the flexibility of choice for sourcing products from multiple suppliers and vendors.